Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/journey/Retirement.md

 ### Opportunity

 I have a very intense need to create.
-Engineering, Writing, and Teaching are all an expression of this fundamental need to create.
+Engineering, Writing, and Teaching are all an expression of this fundamental desire to create.
 Each of these roles provides opportunity for self-expression.
 I have done these things since I was a child and cannot envision a life that did not allow them.
 It is who I am:
 Inventor, Writer, Teacher.